 Summary of the Findings:

 -Feasibility = We want a finished product that is ready to be tested and implemented.
-We will lightly work with potential users to develop a user base who could be the first user to implement this product later.-Scalability = We are starting with one user group at one park and designing for them.
-This should be a good starting point for increasing the scale to this type of user at all parks.-Group's interest. = There is a general consensus that we like issues related to national parks and wildlife refuges in general so any topic within this area will be up interest.
+We will lightly work with potential users to develop a user base who could be the first user to implement this product later.

 We narrowed needs in three main stages according to initial research, our selection criteria, and quick concept generation.
 Finally, we selected "Education" as the overall need we wanted to pursue.
 We felt that many of the other needs such as "Increase attachment to the parks" and "Getting people to volunteer" could be accomplished by first encouraging education of the parks.
 Specifically, we interpreted education to mean helping people to find a more interactive way to learn about nature and the different challenges parks face.
 We intended to promote education by creating an educational game that could be distributed at the parks.